 Stringwood students, counselors, and faculty lodge at the Eagle Bluff Environmental Learning Center, a 250-acre campus featuring restored prairies, hardwood forests, and breathtaking views of the Root River Valley.

 Climate-controlled, two-bedroom suites with private bathrooms are located in a modern air-conditioned dormitory which features a complimentary laundry room and ping-pong table.
-The Discovery Center houses a superb rock wall and archery where every chamber group is assigned a dedicated rehearsal room for the duration of camp.

 DAILY SCHEDULE